ibuetler/p3s-log-aggregation/Tutorial.md

 In the normalized file there is again a large amount of data.
 It is best to copy some lines into a test file to see if the solution works.

-## Visualizing log files on Google Maps
+## Task 3: Visualizing log files on Google Maps

 ### Theory KML-Files